 The MSD seeks to equip all graduate research students with a comprehensive set of transferable and research skills to maximise each researcher’s potential.
 To this end, the Division offers a comprehensive training programme which consists of over eighty half-, full- and three-day courses, in addition to seminars and networking opportunities.

 Courses cover: research techniques, such as statistics and data analysis; communication skills such as writing and presenting and English language courses for non-native speakers; and skills to manage your research degree, such as ethic, avoiding plagiarism, and how to manage your supervisor.

 Towards the end of your degree, there are also courses and workshops available to help prepare you for the next stage in publishing your research and getting a job.
 Find out more

 Oxford University IT Services offer a range of IT courses to support staff and students on both specific systems and general IT skills.
 IT Services also offer online video courses via lynda.com.
 Find out more

-The Oxford Learning Institute is the primary learning provider for staff training in the University.
+The Centre for Teaching and Learning is the primary learning provider for staff training in the University.
 It offers a number of free courses which are open to graduate students, such courses on time-keeping and managing yourself.
 Find out more

 Springboard and Navigator